Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 A Capital icon is bigger and marked by castle icons on all 4 sides.
 In the base game, the only Capitals are the Role Icons and the white Neutral icon.

-The score of every player _is_ their Role's strength.
-For example, if the Brother of Warfare has a map that scores 8, then the current strength of your empire's military is 8.
+The **score** of every player **is their Role's strength**.
+For example, if the Brother of Warfare has a map that scores 8, then the current strength of your empire's Military is 8.

+{{< rules-image src="scoring_and_pathing.webp" alt="Examples on how to score and check paths on your personal map." >}}

 Calculating your score has three steps.

-* Find all Capital icons on your individual map.
+* Find all Capital icons on your Personal Map.
 Each of them is worth +1 by default.
-* Check any paths attached to it.
-Icons on that path _modify_ the score of that icon, such as doubling it.
-Any Capital on the path "restarts" the path.
-(That is, if the path continues after it, imagine it's a brand new path starting from zero.)
+* Check any paths attached to it, starting from that Capital and moving away.
+  * Icons on that path _modify_ the score of that icon, such as doubling it.
+  * Any Capital on the path **stops** the path.
+(Otherwise the path simply stops whenever it can't go further.)
-* Finally, _multiply_ the score of your individual map by the size of your **Province** on the shared map.
+* Finally, _multiply_ the score of your Personal Map by the size of your **Province** on the Shared Map.
   * Your Province is the group of tiles with your Role's terrain attached to your Starting Domino.
-  * You can grow it as well by building _paths_ to other patches on the shared map with your Role's terrain.

 {{% remark %}}
-In a way, your individual maps are "zoomed-in" versions of your spot in the shared map.
+In a way, your Personal Maps are "zoomed-in" versions of your spot in the Shared Map.
 {{% /remark %}}

 As such, you need each other to complete missions, and their numbers are always about _all the maps (combined)_.

-If your mission requires 5 Military, then you must make sure the Brother of Warfare actually produces at least that amount.
-If you have enough Military for everyone, great!
+If your mission requires 5 Military, for example, then ensure the Brother of Warfare actually produces that amount.
+You have enough Military for everyone?
+Great!
 If not, the owning Role decides how to distribute the strength they have.

-@TODO: EXAMPLE IMAGE

-FOR EXAMPLE: Say you are Brother of Warfare.

-* Your individual map has one Military icon: +1.
-* You have two People modifiers connected to it: +3.
-* Your province on the shared map has size 4: your score is now 3*4 = 12.
-* As such, this round players have **a military strength of 12** at their disposal (for completing Goals or the Report phase)
-  * If one player needs 6 to defend against a threat, and another needs 6 as well, then great!
-You have enough.
-  * If they both need 8, though, you don't have enough to give them both.
-In those cases, _you_ decide who gets whatever you can give.
+Any Roles **not in the game** assume the same score as the highest-scoring player.
+They also decide how to distribute that power.

 {{% /rules-block %}}